Easy47/dlim/README.md

 The file __notebook_tripletloss.ipynb__ contains the resnet baseline, implementations and various tests about the triplet loss (batch all and batch hard strategies, data augmentation...).

 ## Datasets

+Datasets HAVE to be downloaded and copied to the root of the project.

 ### INRIA Holidays